No Result

 Surge Energy maintains a significant inventory of low-risk development drilling locations, including advancing water‑flood enhanced recovery projects, while retaining operator control and high working interests across its key plays.
 Its strategy revolves around disciplined capital allocation, including targeting the highest return opportunities.

 Surge Energy is headquartered in Calgary, Canada.
 It was founded in 1998 under the name Zapata Energy and changed its name to Surge Energy in 2010.
-As 89% of the production of Surge Energy is crude oil, the company should be viewed as an almost pure oil producer.
+The company should be viewed as an almost pure oil producer.

 Surge Energy offers investors exposure to two of the top five conventional oil growth plays in Canada, namely the Sparky and Saskatchewan.
 Each of these two plays offers exceptional economic characteristics.